 Layering System And What Each Layer Is And Material

-Going for snowmobiling, all of us consider the snowmobile suit we are wearing rather the things that we are wearing underneath.
-We spend a lot of time thinking about our facemasks and the gloves rather than concerning about the layering we have to do underneath.
-There is a fear of getting chilled and cold but with the advent of time, there is no such issue like that since the layering beneath the snowmobile suits is improved a lot.
-Layering not only protects us from the cold, it makes the suit more comfortable as well.
+Going for snowmobiling, all of us consider the snowmobile gear we are wearing rather the things that we are wearing underneath.
+We spend a lot of time thinking about our coats and the gloves rather than concerning about the layering we have to do underneath.
+There is a fear of getting chilled and cold but with the advent of time, there is no such issue like that since the layering beneath the snowmobile gear is being more accepted.
+Layering not only protects us from the cold, it makes you more comfortable as well.

 Layering is a term that describes the phenomena of wearing clothes on top of each other, layer after layer making sure that you get maximum thermal insulation and protection from cold.
 The material of each layer could be different depending upon the purpose for which it is used.
 The layering could help to reduce the radiations in hot weather.
 The layering is flexibly allowing you to make sure that you are able to move easily.

 Layering is widely used in sportswear and clothes for outdoor activities.
-The material mostly used is synthetic and is costly as well.
+The material mostly used is synthetic and is very affordable.

-There are almost three layers in the layering.
+There are three main levels in the layering.
 They are classified as follows:

 Inner layer or base layer